ReactiveSets/toubkal_mysql/README.md

 ;
 ```

-Where the "root" account is defined in configuration file ~/config.rs.json, e.g.
+Where the "root" account is defined in configuration file "~/config.rs.json", hiding credentials, e.g.

 ```javascript
 [